-Patient and public involvement (PPI) is becoming an increasingly important criterion in the review process of funding bodies.
-The Brain Tumour Charity, in its efforts to enhance closer cooperation between the patient and research communities, has launched the Research Involvement Network - a unique group dedicated to facilitating PPI for brain tumour research.
+PPI is becoming an increasingly important factor in the review process of funding bodies.
+The Brain Tumour Charity is working for closer cooperation between the brain tumour patient and research communities through the RIN, and has made PPI a mandatory requirement for grant applicants.

 It is becoming widely accepted that the importance of PPI extends beyond just increasing the chances of submitting a strong application for funding.
 Depending on the role you give to members of the public and at which stages of your project's life-cycle, their participation can support your work by:

-Several funding bodies, such as the NIHR, CRUK and The Brain Tumour Charity ask grant applicants about their plans for public involvement with an expectation that if they are not involving members of the public in the research then they need to have thought through why they have made this decision and explain the reasons.
+Several funding bodies, such as the NIHR, CRUK and MRC ask grant applicants about their plans for public involvement with an expectation that if they are not involving members of the public in the research then they need to have thought through why they have made this decision and explain the reasons.

 The Research Involvement Network (RIN) is a group of brain tumour patients and carers from all over the UK who have expressed a strong interest in being involved in research.
 For them, participation in your project, at any stage of its development and in any capacity, would mean using their own personal experience of this devastating disease for the greater good.
 Ways in which RIN members could be involved in your research include but are not limited to: